top of page

 Honoring the Equinox: Anew Year

-How can I align my own rhythm with this seasonal shift?
+How can I align myself with this seasonal shift?

-We can begin through our notebooks and journals.
-They help us to clear out stagnation, refine our focus, and step into a new cycle of growth.
+We can begin through our notebooks and journals as they aid us in clearing inner stagnation, refine our focus, and step into a new cycle of growth.

-1. Set Clear Intentions: What do I want to cultivate in this new year?
+1. Set Clear Intentions: What am I cultivating this year?

 2. Create Space for Renewal: